Building safety for flat buyers

 The EWS1 form was created by the Royal Institution of Chartered Surveyors (RICS) and UK Finance to help reassure lenders.

-The EWS1 form provides a rating of the building’s fire safety.
+The EWS1 form provides a rating of the building’s external wall system for fire safety.
 It must be renewed every five years.

 In April 2021, the guidance for those preparing valuations for lenders and providing EWS1 forms was changed again.